sysroad/DahuaSDKWrapper/README.md

     You can download runtime dlls from dahua homepage.
     Then put those to proper path.
     In this case it will be './CamLibs'
-  - Add static entry points for x64.
+  - Added static entry points for x64.
     ```C#
     [DllImport(LIBRARYNETSDK_x64)]
     public static extern int CLIENT_GetLastError_x64();